Alleged shooter charged with attempted murder, assault - Albert Lea Tribune

 The Albert Lea man who allegedly shot three people Sunday morning during an eight-hour standoff at Shady Oaks apartments was arraigned Tuesday on three counts of attempted murder and three counts of second-degree assault with a dangerous weapon.

-Freeborn County District Court Judge Ross Leuning set unconditional bail for Devin Matthew Weiland at $1 million.
+Freeborn County District Court Judge Ross Leuning set unconditional bail for Devin Matthew Weiland, 21, at $1 million.

 Court documents state investigators estimate Weiland reportedly fired 90 rounds during the eight-hour standoff at the apartment complex.